Team3512/ALF/README.md

 ## Usage

-To call commands from ALF, one can connect to the robot using any Telnet client, such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+To call commands from ALF, one can connect to the robot on port 3512 using any Telnet client, such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 The following commands are supported:

     1) reboot
         * Reboots the cRIO